 Open programs

-Game on for Change – Preventing Domestic, Family and Sexual Violence through Sport
+The Game on for Change - Preventing Domestic, Family and Sexual Violence through Sport Program aims to empower all levels of the sporting sector to play a leading role in the prevention of domestic, family and sexual violence.

 This program empowers all levels of the sporting sector to play a leading role in the prevention of domestic, family and sexual violence.
 It builds capacity and capability of the sector to address gendered drivers of violence and foster safe, respectful and inclusive environments.
 The program supports evidence-based prevention initiatives and strengthens partnerships between sport and primary prevention sectors.